Q Are woodlice pests?

 A There are about 42 different kinds, some of them introduced.
 In greenhouses they breed all year around, but only in the summer outdoors.
 The eggs are incubated in a pouch under their mother's body.
 There can be as many as 200 young when they hatch after three weeks, but most die in the first two months.
 The survivors can live for several years.
 They start out as tiny versions of the adult, and get bigger and bigger the longer they live.

-Q Are there any natural enemies of millipedes and woodlice?
+Q Are there any natural enemies of woodlice?

-A Natural populations of millipedes and woodlice are kept in balance by predators such as toads and ground beetles.
-Millipedes are also the natural food of starlings, frogs and hedgehogs, while woodlice are eaten by shrews, centipedes and some spiders.
+A Natural populations of woodlice are kept in balance by predators such as toads and ground beetles.
+They are also eaten by shrews, centipedes and some spiders.
 Most woodlice die soon after birth, probably due to the activity of these predators.

-Q Should I be worried about damage from millipedes and woodlice?
+Q Should I be worried about damage from woodlice?

-A Neither millipedes nor woodlice do much damage to gardens as a whole.
+A Woodlice don't do much damage to gardens as a whole.
 In fact, they do a lot of good, helping to break down dead plants and increasing soil fertility.
 However, there may be instances, when raising seedlings for example, when damage can be quite extensive and control measures are worthwhile.
 Woodlice are more likely to be damaging in greenhouses.

 A Good garden hygiene – the removal of plant debris, pots, seed trays and regular sweeping of areas housing pots – will discourage both these creatures.
 Keep composting areas away from growing areas.
 Repointing walls and paving and mending damaged wooden structures will help prevent them hiding in these.